 Foreign Travelers are eligible to claim VAT refund on ‘Tax refund eligible’ items purchased from authorized stores in Taiwan.
 I personally haven’t claimed it because shopping is not my priority while traveling and also because of many terms and conditions applied.
 If that’s not the case with you, you can get some of your money back.
 Details regarding this can be found HERE.

-To Tip or Not to Tip!?
+To Tip or Not to Tip in Taiwan!?

 Tipping the drivers and staff in restaurants, hotels is not customary but you may do so if you are very happy with the services.
 If you choose the services of top-end hotels, then porters or other assistance may expect a tip.